microsoft/WhatTheHack/029-IoTEdge/Student/Challenge-01.md

 - [**Visual Studio Code**](https://code.visualstudio.com/)
 - [**Azure IoT Tools**](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-tools) extension for Visual Studio Code

-- An Azure IoT Hub will be needed that is created in **one of the regions where Device Streams are available**.
-At the time of writing, these are:
-    - Central US
-    - Central US
-    - EUAP (Early Updates Access Program)
-    - North Europe
-    - Southeast Asia.

-  Check for the updated list of supported regions here: [Device Streams: Regional availability](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-device-streams-overview#regional-availability).

 - A SSH client installed.
 On Windows, this is available out-of-the-box in recent builds of Windows 10 and in the Windows Subsystem for Linux (both 1 and 2).
 You can also download a simple client if needed, such as [PuTTY](https://www.putty.org/).
 It should also be available out-of-the-box in most Linux distributions and MacOS.

 - .NET Core SDK 2.1.0 or later installed on your development machine.
 This can be downloaded from [here](https://www.microsoft.com/net/download/all) for multiple platforms.

 ## Introduction
  This is the first step of getting an environment setup to work from.
 This will be a straightforward challenge to ensure you have your subscription setup and to devise a plan to work with your team if you're working as part of a group.
 This will be used to work as the starting point for IoT Edge communication in subsequent modules.

 ## Description
 In this challenge you will establish all necessary cloud components needed to deploy an Edge device.
-Consideration should be given to using automated deployment/provisioning capabilities of Azure IoT hub as a means to gain insight into activity occurring within the plant.
+Consideration should be given to using automated deployment/provisioning capabilities of Azure IoT hub as a means to gain insight into activity occurring within the plant with an Edge endpoint & provision of a virtual IoT edge device.

+Azure IoT Hub will be needed that is created in **one of the regions where Device Streams are available**.
+At the time of writing, these are:
+  - Central US
+  - Central US
+  - EUAP (Early Updates Access Program)
+  - North Europe
+  - Southeast Asia.

+Check for the updated list of supported regions here: [Device Streams: Regional availability](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-device-streams-overview#regional-availability).

 ## Success Criteria
   - IoT Hub created